silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 Hands on
 --------

-1. Generate and read the html documentation of your master branch.
+1. Generate the html documentation of your master branch.
+Open it using a web browser.

 2. Embed documentation of the polynom module.
-Should also contain documentation of the polynom function.
+Make sure it contains the documentation of the polynom function.

 3. Document the mathutil module with (rst) docstring and regenerate documentation

-    |rarr| add docstring (rst format) to the mathutil.py file
+    |rarr| add docstrings (rst format) to the mathutil.py file

     |rarr| add a mathutil.rst file to embed documentation about the mathutil module